 Attention to the subjective realm demands that the therapist approach so-called “symptomatic” behavior, such as drug abuse, social isolation, or compulsive behavior, with a certain humility, one borne of the awareness that he or she cannot quickly determine and classify the relative “health” of any given action.
 Factors in the person’s subjectivity means that the “true” or “actual” meaning of a given behavior is far from certain, and may remain so for an indeterminate length of time, even permanently.
 Subjectivity cannot be assessed solely by objective standards.
 We can and should draw upon social norms and other, objective standards when faced with the task of understanding an individual’s emotional struggle.
 But this must always be accompanied by an equal respect for the interior realm, the immaterial and hence opaque dimension of “mind” that is incompletely accessible to the kinds of measurements by which we come to know the material, physical world (and in certain, albeit rare, cases may be grasped only by completely ignoring objective, standardized categories of good adaptation).
 This perspective assumes that human subjective life possesses a certain fundamental existential freedom, one that liberates it from slavish dependence on the interpersonal and social realms when settling on the meaning-making schemes that will inform and guide one’s attitudes and actions in the world.
 The element of free will in the interior realm means that a person’s behaviors do not necessarily correspond logically to the taken-for-granted assumptions by which we typically infer the existence of a particular mental state, including someone’s motivations.
 The correspondence between these factors is not written in stone, but is perpetually tentative and often opaque.
 So we “miss the boat”, interpretively, by adopting to a naively simplistic view of the correspondence between observable behavior and inner life.

-Psychologist Theodore Millon, a cognitive behaviorist, has established a popular description of personality types, including his interpretations of the kinds of environments and childhood experiences that predispose an individual to certain personality pathologies.
+First, however, an example of how the objectivism which is our present focus is deployed in an important example of psychological research, ultimately to the detriment of our profession’s comprehension of human nature, I suggest.
+I will dwell briefly on the work of Psychologist Theodore Millon, a cognitive behaviorist, who has established a popular description of personality types, including his interpretations of the kinds of environments and childhood experiences that predispose an individual to certain personality pathologies.
 Take his understanding of the etiology of the narcissistic individual, for example.
 As a cognitive-behaviorist, Millon defines the narcissistic “style” according to observable behaviors reflecting common ideas about how a pathologically self-preoccupied person engages with others, i.e., in an aggressively manipulative, demeaning, dismissive, and openly arrogant manner designed to ensure that other persons “mirror” and accede to their inner needs and wishes.
 Based on this model of cause-and-effect, Millon reasons that the adult narcissist got that way because he or she was overindulged in childhood, permitted to engage in usury, exploitative behaviors that impair social adjustment in adulthood; in short, they are spoiled.
 His proscription for treating this condition consists in repeated confrontation of narcissistic behavior, which he presumes can result in a measurable decrease in objective instances of maladaptive interactions.

 Due to the inherent interpretive limitations of the cognitive-behavioral model, Millon cannot account for the existence of narcissistic behavior that do not conform to popular understandings of it as only observably aggressive.
 For example, in addition to those narcissistic characters that are openly arrogant are those who are anything but rancorous, but rather behave in a timid, withdrawn manner.
 These introverted narcissists harbor the same longing as the aggressive, extraverted type for others to “mirror” their minds.
 However, they may have adopted a passive stance toward others, mutely waiting for them to intuit and respond to their unarticulated wish to be understood.
 Or they may have given up the fight, silently nursing unconscious resentment toward others’ perceived empathic failures from a position of social isolation.
 Further, these individuals nurture the same angrily demeaning perception of others as the aggressive type, though may be viewed by those in their circle as simply shy and/or inexplicably depressive.